 There are 10 standardized Medigap plans defined by federal law, referred to as Plans A, B, C, D, F, G, K, L, M and N. Not all 10 plans are available in every state, nor does each insurance company choose to offer all plans.
 Please note that starting January 2020, Plans C and F will no longer be offered to newly eligible Medicare recipients.
 However, persons who enroll in these plans prior to this date will be able to continue with the same plan.

 Medigap plans are intended to fill the “gaps” in Medicare insurance.
 Since most long-term care for seniors is not covered by Medicare, this is a considerable “gap”.
-However, even the most comprehensive of the Medigap plans does not cover long term care needs for the elderly.
+However, even the most comprehensive of the Medigap plans does not cover long-term care needs for the elderly.
 These policies do not pay for assisted living, Alzheimer's, custodial (personal care), or adult day care.
 At best, they supplement nursing home care on a temporary basis and help with hospice coverage.

 When a senior is in recovery mode following an accident or procedure, some plans will help in limited capacity with skilled nursing care, but this is short term only.
-Medicare pays for 100% of skilled nursing care for 20 days and they pay 80% of the cost for 80 more days.
-Some Medigap plans will pay for the remaining 20% for the remaining 80 days, meaning a senior can receive 100 days of skilled nursing care with very little out of pocket cost.
+Medicare pays for 100% of skilled nursing care for 20 days and they pay approximately 80% of the cost for 80 more days.
+Some Medigap plans will pay for the remaining approximately 20% for the remaining 80 days, meaning a senior can receive 100 days of skilled nursing care with very little out of pocket cost.

 Medicare supplemental plans benefits extend on the benefits of Medicare.
 There are 10 different plans; each offers a different level of benefit.
 Plans do not provide seniors with cash payments; instead seniors make lower payments to their medical providers.